uninvitedCalamity/ROR2_MarianMod/README.md

 - Model, Animations and Abilities made by Uninvited Calamity (Me :D, Blend file can be downloaded from https://github.com/uninvitedCalamity/ROR2_MarianMod/tree/main/BlendFile/GitCopy).
 - Character built using the Henry Example by ArcPh1r3.
 - Lodington for the Cheats for testing and sinai-dev for Unity explorer.
+- HIFU for informing me of the one line needed to fix the icebomb issue.